 - Top Program!
 The UD HRIM Department is consistently as one of the top hospitality programs in the USA.

 - Large Enough to Lead and Small Enough to Care!
-The HRIM major has a selective admissions, which ensures that students learn to network with each other and allow the faculty to provide the personal attention students need for professional growth and development.
+The HRIM and HSIM majors have selective admissions, which ensures that students learn to network with each other and allow the faculty to provide the personal attention students need for professional growth and development.
 Students connect with faculty as they are in small classes that are taught by industry experts who are well-respected academics in their field.

 - Go Global!
 Over 40% of our students go abroad as part of the curriculum.
 Study Aboard opportunities have many options: Semester in Switzerland at the Swiss School of Tourism and Hospitality or a variety of programs for Winter session and Summer session courses around the globe.
-Students earn college credit and experience other cultures in places such as Australia, Italy, Costa Rica and South Africa.
+Students earn college credit and experience other cultures in places as Austrailia, Barbados, Costa Rica, Hawaii, Italy, Jamaica and South Africa..

 A variety of student clubs enable students to attend national industry conferences, network with leaders and managers in the hospitality field and plan events and conferences for the university, industry and community.

-The Alfred Lerner College of Undergraduate Advising and Academic Services, the HRIM faculty advisor and the Career Services Center serves the undergraduate student body by providing information and support for the students’ academic, professional and career development to foster their successful matriculation, graduation and placement.
+The Alfred Lerner College of Undergraduate Advising and Academic Services, the HRIM and HSIM faculty advisors and the Career Services Center serves the undergraduate student body by providing information and support for the students’ academic, professional and career development to foster their successful matriculation, graduation and placement.

 Please let us know when you plan to visit (firstname.lastname@example.org).
 We look forward to seeing you on campus.
 Wishing you the best!